The Brooch Renaissance Is Here

-A few months ago, I found myself gasping at the sight of a Yves Saint Laurent logo brooch on Pinterest.
+A few months ago, I found myself gasping at the sight of an Yves Saint Laurent logo brooch on Pinterest.
 Styled with a navy wool coat and an oversized striped shirt, the brooch looked nothing like the ones I grew up seeing in the baptist church I attended, where flora and fauna-shaped brooches were as customary as a Bible.
-Somehow, this one captivated me: Not only did it bear the initials of my favorite luxury brand, but it added just the right amount of accessorizing to an outfit I would have otherwise worn sans jewelry.
+Somehow, this one captivated me: Not only did it bear the initials of my favourite luxury brand but it added just the right amount of accessorising to an outfit I would have otherwise worn sans jewellery.

 It seems I’m not alone in reconsidering the brooch as a must-have modern accessory.
 According to The RealReal’s 2023 luxury consignment report, demand for brooches was up 27% during the 2022 holiday season, while pins from Gucci were up by 70%.
-On TikTok, creators are discussing the sartorial possibilities of brooches, beyond regal, bedazzled versions worthy of an appearance on The Crown, with the hashtag #brooch gathering over 100 million hits.
-They’re also popping up on the runway: Take, for example, Jil Sander’s spring 2023 collection, which included silver pins worn on oversized, simple shirts, while Acne’s lineup featured ribbon pins worn as nipple covers, hinting at the DIY nature of today’s balletcore and kitschy “Weird Girl” aesthetics.
-Most recently, Gucci also included modernized brooches in its fall 2023 collection: A bright blue sleeveless turtleneck was made bolder with draped pearl strings that closed up in a diamond-encrusted brooch, while a Gucci logo pin was worn over a classic fur coat.
+On TikTok, creators are discussing the sartorial possibilities of brooches beyond regal, bedazzled versions worthy of an appearance on The Crown, with the hashtag #brooch gathering over 100 million hits.
+They’re also popping up on the runway: Take, for example, Jil Sander’s Spring 2023 collection, which included silver pins worn on oversized, simple shirts, while Acne’s lineup featured ribbon pins worn as nipple covers, hinting at the DIY nature of today’s balletcore and kitschy 'Weird Girl' aesthetics.
+Most recently, Gucci also included modernised brooches in its A/W 2023 collection: A bright blue, sleeveless turtleneck was made bolder with draped pearl strings that closed up in a diamond-encrusted brooch, while a Gucci logo pin was worn over a classic fur coat.

 Advertisement